Published onHealth Tip of the Week

 - Small white spots, known as Koplik’s spots, inside the mouth that develop about two to three days after other symptoms begin

-Some people with measles may experience complications, such as pneumonia, swelling of the brain, seizures and — in extreme cases — death.
 Once a common childhood illness that affected mostly preschool- and school-aged children, measles has been relatively nonexistent in the U.S. in recent years.
 This is the result of widespread vaccination.
 Measles vaccination is highly effective in preventing infection.

 How can I protect my family during measles outbreaks?